 Umpires are selected, trained, scheduled and compensated by the WPPA.
 Eligibility is determined by the WPPA Board of Directors and managed by the Umpire Coordinator.
-No umpire outside of the WPPA organization is authorized to participate in the program unless authorized by the board.
-Any coach or parent who has a complaint about the manner in which any umpire conducts himself or herself in sanctioned games is to submit that complaint to the Commissioner of the Division in writing.
+No umpire outside of the WPPA organization is authorized to participate in the program unless authorized by the Board.
+Any coach or parent who has a complaint about the manner in which any umpire conducts himself or herself in sanctioned games is to submit that complaint to the League Commissioner in writing.